skendall74/ASongOfFireIceHangman/README.md

-#Advanced-JavaScript-Assignment-Constructor-Word-Guess

-Advanced-JavaScript-Assignment-Constructor-Word-Guess
+# Advanced JavaScript Constructor Word Guess

-#Overview This is a Word Guess command-line game using constructor functions.
+This is a Word Guess command-line game using constructor functions.

 #INSTALLATION

-*Clone repo to your local machine
+* Clone repo to your local machine

-*npm install - Inquirer & Prompt
+* Install npm - Inquirer & Prompt

-*Run "node index.js"
+* Run "node index.js"

 A SONG OF FIRE AND ICE - WORD GUESS GAME